Curaçao Flag

 When was the Curaçao Flag adopted?

-The Curaçao flag was adopted on 1984, marking an important milestone in the country's development as an independent nation.
+The Curaçao flag was adopted on 2 July 1984 (when the territorial flag was approved), marking an important milestone in the country's development as an independent nation.

 What is the aspect ratio of the Curaçao Flag?